ckeditor/ckeditor5-dev/packages/ckeditor5-dev-env/README.md

 - Current branch is `master`,
 - Current branch is up to date,
-- Working directory is clean (only changelog file can be modified).
+- Working directory is clean (only changelog or `package.json` can be modified).

 The whole process does: